La Rochela massacre

+Legal aftermath

 In November 1990, nine civilians and two army personnel were sentenced to jail for their role in the La Rochela massacre.
 In 2007, the State of Colombia was sentenced by the Inter-American Court of Human Rights to pay damages to the relatives of the 12 victims.
 The international tribunal ruled that the Colombian government had failed to investigate the complicity of state agents in the massacre.